 Each year there are two semesters of work.
-The first semester is composed of two eight- week quarters.
+The first semester is composed of two eight-week quarters.
 The second semester is comprised of two nine-week quarters.
-At the end of each quarter assessments are scheduled in the areas of Science, Social Studies, World Languages, Math, and English.
-In March a one-week intersession is scheduled.
+At the end of each quarter assessments are scheduled in the areas of Science, Social Studies, World Languages, Math, English, Digital Media/Media Arts (9th/10th grades) and Philosophy/Psychology (11th grade) In March a one-week intersession is scheduled.
 At the beginning of each year and/or semester, qualifying students identify the level (regular or honors) in which they are going to work for each core class.
-At the end of the quarter, there is a final assessment and written self-evaluation of the quarter's work.
+At the end of the quarter, there is a final assessment.
 The quarter format is designed to help students learn organizational, decision-making, and time management skills.